-There is a need for a standard methodology to integrate external decision support for clinicians, patients and other stakeholders, into the full range of order and results workflows
+There is a need for a standard methodology to integrate external decision support for clinicians, patients and other stakeholders into the full range of order and results workflows.

-- Support the advancement of standards such as CDS Hooks. - Support the development of Hooks that can be activated/utilized when a provider or patient receives and/or is reviewing a result. - Support the development and use of standards to determine and expose/display net pricing and suggested alternative order information to relevant stakeholders including ordering providers, clinical support staff, payers, and patients.
+- Support the advancement of standards such as Clinical Decision Support (CDS) Hooks. - Support the development of Hooks that can be activated/used when a provider or patient receives and/or is reviewing a result. - Support the development and use of standards to determine and expose/display net pricing and suggested alternative order information to relevant stakeholders including ordering providers, clinical support staff, payers, and patients.

-Support the Integration of Prior Authorization into EHR-based Ordering Workflows
+Support the integration of prior authorization into EHR-based ordering workflows

-There is a need for standards to support the integration of prior authorization into EHR-based ordering workflows.
+There is a need for standards to support the integration of prior authorization (PA) into all applicable EHR-based ordering workflows (e.g., medication ordering/prescribing, imaging, other test orders, procedures, referrals, durable medical equipment (DME) orders).

-• There is a need for standard methodologies to integrate external decision support for clinicians, patients and other stakeholders, into the full range of order and results workflows.
+• There is a need for standard methodologies to integrate external decision support for clinicians, patients and other stakeholders into the full range of order and results workflows including medications, laboratory, imaging, devices, supplies, and referrals.